Velká nad Veličkou: Sights

 The landmark of Velká nad Veličkou is the Church of Saint Mary Magdalene.
 The original Gothic church was built in the 14th century.
-At the end of the 15th century, it was fortified and served as a refuge during raids from neighboring lands.
+At the end of the 15th century, it was fortified and served as a refuge during raids from neighbouring lands.
 After it was burned down by Tatars in the 17th century, it was rebuilt in its current form in the mid-18th century.
-The church complex includes a wall around the church and a valuable statue of St. John of Nepomuk from 1747.
+The church complex includes a wall around the church and a valuable statue of Saint John of Nepomuk from 1747.